Vineet829/thunder-link/README.md

 # Thunder Link

-This repository contains a social media application built with Next.js for the frontend and GraphQL API for the backend.
-The backend utilizes Prisma, a database toolkit, to interact with the database, and AWS S3 for image storage.
-The app includes user authentication, post creation, comments, likes, and follow functionalities.
+This repository contains a social media app with features including user authentication, post creation, comments, likes, and a follow system.

-## Features
+# Features

 - **User Authentication**: Users can register, log in, and authenticate via Google OAuth.
 - **Posts**: Users can create, read, and delete posts.
 Posts can include text and images.